nackjaylor/formatting_tips-tricks/README.md

 - [Matrix Cookbook](https://www.math.uwaterloo.ca/~hwolkowi/matrixcookbook.pdf): A great resource by the University of Waterloo.
 Format matrix expressions as in this book.
 - [`physics` LaTeX Package](http://mirrors.ibiblio.org/CTAN/macros/latex/contrib/physics/physics.pdf): This wraps some common matrix expressions, derivatives etc. up in commands.
 Well worth using.
+- ["What's wrong with these equations?"](http://www.ai.mit.edu/courses/6.899/papers/mermin.pdf): A great resource by David Mermin which is included with a lot of journal/conference template how-to's.
+Treat your maths as prose, number everything and refer to everything by a phrase - not just a number.

 <a name=Calculations></a>
 ## Calculations